kwonus/Quelle/Quelle-AVX.md

     - segment: time|help&/!verb/
       anchored: true
       - fragment: time|help
         - feature: time
           wkeys: [ 1316 ]
         - feature: help
           wkeys: [ 795 ]
       - fragment: /!verb/
         - feature: /!verb/
           negate: true
           pos16: 0x100
     - segment: need
       anchored: false,
       - fragment: need
         - feature: need
           wkeys: [ 1026 ]

-render: // if render is not specified, all match results are ret5urned via msgpack (no verses are rendered)
+render: // if render is not specified, a summary of match results is returned as a FtatBuffer (see Appendix F)
     start: bcv // if v is not provided, it is implicitly verse 1 (book and chapter are required)
     count: 0xFF // verse-count: 0xFF implies the whole chapter
 ```